 Dealing with ambiguity is a competency quickly pushing its way up on the list of most wanted executive competencies, while simultaneously working its way down as a vital survival skill down the organization chart.
 Acting with incomplete information, adapting to change, working without complete direction, imagining what’s possible in an uncertain future–these are skills no longer reserved for the executive floor.
-Every manager and team member will be more effective with greater skill in this arena.

 It’s not easy.
-But, tackling the topic head on will save a lot of wasted time and emotional energy for you and your team, and you’ll prepare your team members for larger roles in the process.
+But, tackling the topic head-on will save a lot of wasted time and emotional energy for you and your team, and you’ll prepare your team members for larger roles in the process.

 7 Ways to Help Your Team Deal With Ambiguity

 “Accepting that the world is full of uncertainty and ambiguity does not and should not stop people from being pretty sure about a lot of things.” – Julian Baggini